RocketCommunicationsInc/astro/packages/astro-uxds/_content/community/propose-a-change.md

 When you have completed your changes scroll the browser window down to the **Propose file change** interface at the bottom of the page.

-Create a brief desscription of the change you are proposing in the first field.
+Create a brief description of the change you are proposing in the first field.
 This is required.
 Keep this description informative but succinct.
 If your change requires more than a brief length of text use the larger text field to elaborate on your change.

 Click the **Propose file change** button